 It searches for the first entry in the Generic Datatype Mapping Table for the source type name.
 If the length/scale ranges of the entry matches the source column, it will pick that type.
 Otherwise, it continues searching.

 If no matches were found in the generic table, then it tries to directly map the source type to a MySQL type of the same name.

-If the source type name doesn't match any of the MySQL datatypes, thenit will not be converted and an error is logged.
-You can then manually specify the target datatype in the Manual Object Editing step of the wizard.
+If the source type name doesn't match any of the MySQL datatypes, then it is not converted and an error is logged.
+From here you can specify the target datatype in the Manual Object Editing step of the wizard.

 Copyright © 2006, 2014, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices